UCU industrial action FAQs

 Information for staff

-On 8th November 2022, the University of Worcester received from UCU a Notice of Industrial Action.
+In October 2022, UCU obtained a national mandate for industrial action, valid until 20th April 2023, applicable across all universities at which their union is recognised.
+Between 8th November 2022 and 28th February 2023, the University of Worcester received from UCU four separate Notices of Industrial Action.
 In so doing, the University were advised that:

 The following Frequently Asked Questions (FAQs) provide important information relating to the University of Worcester’s policy on industrial action, including effects on pay, pensions, periods of leave etc.